Learn key ways to boost your lead form conversions.

-A lead form is a form your website visitors fill out to request more information about your services.
+A lead form is a website form that visitors fill out to request more information about your services.
 Every website that sells anything should have one.
+Why?

 How to Calculate Conversion Rate on Lead Forms

 You can calculate your lead form conversion rate as follows: (# of conversions / # of views) X 100.